quenousimporte/cli-notes/README.md

 * Your notes can be synchronized with any external tool (WebDAV sync, git...)
 * The dependencies are node.js (with no additional package), and OpenGPG

 ⚠ While you edit your note, it is written unencrypted in a temporary file on your hard drive.
 I am no security expert.
-Please do not use this app if your life is at stake!
+Please do not use this app if your life, your reputation, or whatever you value is at stake!

 ## Installation and setup